kangdl/IHRCM_multispectra/readme.md

 # **Manuscript Title：**

-# **An intelligent high-throughput reverse construction method of unknown molecular structures by combining machine learning with multi-spectra**
+# An intelligent high-throughput reverse construction method of unknown molecular structures by combining machine learning with multi-spectra

+# **code availability:**

-# **The code will be available after the manuscript is accepted**
+# The code will be available after the manuscript is accepted